-CONSTRUCTION

-While Falkland was originally built in the early originally obtain in the early 1800s, the new wing was completed in 1952.
-The two gable-roofed sections of reddish sand-colored stone are inscribed with the dates of 1844 and 1952.
+CONSTRUCTION While Falkland was originally built in the early 1800s, the new wing was completed in 1952.
+The two gable-roofed sections of red-dish sand-colored stone are inscribed with the dates of 1844 and 1954.
+1844 and 1952.

-The stone exterior is well-matched as a result of the old quarry being reopened to insure the same quality of on the three floors are seven bedrooms, five bathrooms, two drawing rooms, a library, kitchen, dining room, lower and upper entrance halls, garden room and two-car garage.
+The stone exterior is well-matched as a result of the old quarry being reopened to insure the same quality of

-The mansion sits am Please turn to page 14.
+On the three floors are seven bedrooms, five bathrooms, two drawing rooms, a library, kitchen, dining room, lower and up-per entrance halls, garden room and two-car garage.
+The mansion sits amid Please turn to page 14.